ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/android_webgpu_dawn/7-Profiling-App-using-Streamline.md

 !["Mali Timeline Streamline" #center](images/Streamline-mali-timeline.png "Mali Timeline Streamline")

-You might have to zoom into the data up to the maximum (**500 us**), as you are rendering a very simple 3D object.
+You might have to zoom into the data up to the maximum (**500 us**), as you are rendering a simple 3D object.

 You can analyze two consecutive frames as shown below: